Cəhri: History

-In the book "Jahrichay Valley" of the Haji Qadir Gadirzadeh the Corresponding Member of Azerbaijan National Academy of Sciences, has interesting information on Jahri.
-From the research of scientist is known that the Jahri and Jahrichay valley, are one of the oldest settlements in the Nakhchivan region.
-Here, was the one of the places which people had sedentary lifestyle, place of the ancient craftsmanship and trade where passed great caravan routes.
-In this strategical importance region were built great defense castles, and has existed the castle cities.
+In the book Jahrichay Valley of the Haji Qadir Gadirzadeh the Corresponding Member of Azerbaijan National Academy of Sciences has interesting information on Jahri.
+From the research of scientists it is known that the Jahri and Jahrichay valley are one of the oldest settlements in the Nakhchivan region.
+Here was one of the places where people had a sedentary lifestyle, it was a place of ancient craftsmanship and trade, where great caravan routes passed.
+In this strategical important region great defense castles were built, and castle cities existed.
 In the ancient city of Jahri, the art of well-sinking has ancient history.
 In the past, Jahri was developed considerably in terms of craftsmanship.
-The Qash shrine of Jahri is very famous.
-Known as sanctuary an Esfandiar Zawiya (shrine) in the sources and among the people, is located in the west of the Jahry village, in the slope of the mountain range named “Qaş”.
+The Qash shrine of Jahri is especially famous.
+Known as sanctuary an Esfandiar Zawiya (shrine) in the sources and among the people, it is located in the west of the Jahry village, in the slope of the mountain range named Qaş.
 This Sufi center, located in the mountainous area, about 2 kilometers in the west side from the Jahri village, is known since the Middle Ages.

 Demographics

-According to the "Code of Statistical Data on the Population of the Transcaucasian Territory" for 1893, the village counted 1101 Armenians and 2018 Tatars.
+According to the "Code of Statistical Data on the Population of the Transcaucasian Territory" for 1893, the village counted 1101 Christian Armenians and 2018 Muslim Tatars.

 Historical and archaeological monuments

 İşıqlar

 İşıqlar - the medieval settlement in the north-east of the Jahri village of Babek rayon.
 It is located in a favorable position in natural aspect.
 Its area is 46000 m2.
-Thickness of the cultural layer formed in result of the natural erosion is 3–5 meters.
-A large part of the place of residence (approximately 16,000 m2) is covered with piles of ashes; inside it are found the fragments of clay pots that seem it is associated with the activity of pottery.
-The founded materials is divided into two period; the fragments of the burned clay pot in the gray, black, pink colored belongs to the early Middle Ages, and mainly, the burned potteries in the pink colored decorated with geometric and floral ornaments to the advanced stage of the Middle Ages.
-Necropolis of the Muslim graves of the settlement has been in the south, on a small hill.
+The thickness of the cultural layer formed as result of the natural erosion is 3–5 meters.
+A large part of the place of residence (approximately 16,000 m2) is covered with piles of ashes; inside it are found fragments of clay pots that seem it is associated with the activity of pottery.
+The found materials are divided into two period; the fragments of the burned clay pot in the gray, black, pink colored belong to the early Middle Ages, and mainly, the burned potteries in the pink colored decorated with geometric and floral ornaments to the advanced stage of the Middle Ages.
+The necropolis of the Muslim graves of the settlement has been in the south, on a small hill.
 Most of the graves are destroyed.
 In the center of the area, there is a spring called "Khartakli spring".
-The traces of ancient irrigation system which were used till recently, still remained.
+The traces of ancient irrigation system which were used until today still remain.

 Kəndtəpə

 Kəndtəpə - the medieval settlement in the west from the Jahri village of Babek rayon.
 Its area is more than 10 hectares.
 The rest of the archaeological monument lays towards to the north-west in the form of a hill.
 There was water line built with clay pipes in the area.
 There is the soil mound (ancient artificial hill) in the north from the settlement.
-Significant archaeological material, especially the rich ceramic products were collected from the area.
+Significant archaeological material, especially the rich ceramic products, were collected from the area.